Eastern Pacific hurricane season begins May 15: Here's what that means for the US

 In mid-October 2021, Hurricane Pamela crashed ashore in Mazatlán, Mexico.
 It dissipated shortly after landfall, but moisture from the remnants of Pamela was drawn northward into a cold front over Texas.

-Even California and Utah can be affected by the remnants of an Eastern Pacific tropical cyclone.
+Even Utah can be affected by the remnants of an Eastern Pacific tropical cyclone.

-Later that season, moisture that partially originated from Hurricane Linda in mid-September 2015 contributed to heavy rainfall that was responsible for Utah's single deadliest flash flood event on record.
+In mid-September 2015, moisture that partially originated from Hurricane Linda contributed to heavy rainfall that was responsible for Utah's single deadliest flash flood event on record.
 The NHC's final report on the storm noted that 20 people were killed by the flash floods in Utah on Sept.
 14.

 Eastern Pacific tropical cyclones can threaten Hawaii